ARPOISE/ARpoise/unity/ARpoise-examples.md

 In order to use this feature, you will have to

 - Start **ARpoise** and let the default layer load.
-In my case this is currently 'Evolution of Fish', but your screen will look different:
+In my case this is currently 'Evolution of Fish'.
+Your screen will probably show a list of AR projects.

 ![ARpoiseExamples1](/images/ARpoiseExamples1.PNG)